 RECENT CLUB NEWS & ANNOUNCEMENTS

-On 24/25 June, we'll be paddling to fight cancer in Norfolk County and we want you to help out.
-You can just be aware of this initiative, you might make a donation to a great cause. or you could even assemble a team and challenge for the cause.
+On 21/22 June, we'll be paddling to fight cancer in Norfolk County and we want you to help out.
+You can just be aware of this initiative to assist those in need, you might make a donation to a great cause, or you could even assemble a team and challenge for that cause.

 • Would you like to donate to a great cause?
 Click Here